-Everybody saw the pandemic's effect on habits and behaviors in commerce.
-Lest are slicker because they can order what we forget, those customers are savvier they need exactly when they need it. than ever about the data they share via transactions, so businesses are not only Automation mitigates the need for getting more data, but they're expected to predictions and eradicates the nuisance use it more responsibly and effectively, too. of long lead times and drawn-out
+Everybody saw the pandemic's effect on habits and behaviours in commerce.
+Lest we forget, those customers are savvier than ever about the data they share via transactions, so businesses are not only getting more data, but they're expected to use it more responsibly and effectively, too.

-61% of people said, "I don't mind sharing my data with organizations so long as I know what it's being used for, and it's useful to me."
+61% of people said, 'I don't mind sharing my data with organisations so long as I know what it's being used for, and it's useful to me.'